CreamyG31337/LLM-Micro-Cap-trading-bot/web_dashboard/DATABASE_ARCHITECTURE.md

   ```

 **Important**: Both the manual `analyze_congress_trades_batch.py` script AND the scheduler job `analyze_congress_trades_job()` now write to PostgreSQL, not Supabase's `notes` field.

 ---

+---
+## Living Session Architecture

+We now group related trades into "Living Sessions" to provide better context for AI analysis:

+1. **Session Grouping**: Trades by the same politician within a **7-day window** are grouped together.
+2. **Living Updates**: When a new trade arrives:
+   - If within 7 days of an existing session → Extends the session & sets `needs_reanalysis = TRUE`.
+   - If gap > 7 days → Creates a new session & sets `needs_reanalysis = TRUE`.
+3. **Session Analysis**: The AI analyzes the *entire session* at once, looking for patterns (e.g., selling bonds to buy defense stocks).
+   - If ONE trade is suspicious, the WHOLE session is flagged.
+   - Low-risk sessions (only ETFs/Funds) are auto-filtered (Score: 0.0) but still tracked.

+This reduces API costs (fewer calls) and improves detection quality (better context).

+---